 Acorns – The nuts of oak trees, acorns (along with most other nuts) come into season in the fall, but you may still be able to find some in the winter if the squirrels haven’t gotten to them first.
 Acorns require a bit of processing first to make them edible, but the resulting flour is supposed to taste wonderful.

 Maple Tree Seeds – I only recently learned about the little helicopter seeds from maples being edible.
 They may be a bit dried up and not taste so great in the winter, but they are often still hanging around.

 Dock Seeds – Curly dock and yellow dock are common leafy weeds that are foraged in spring and summer for their greens.
 In late summer they shoot up a large stalk that will eventually be covered in seeds in fall.
 Once winter comes, the plant will die back, leaving the dried seed stalk.
-I’ve heard it’s kind of a pain to collect the seeds and do much with them, but this recipe for curly dock seed crackers sounds pretty tasty!
+I’ve heard it’s kind of a pain to forage dock seeds and do much with them, but they can be made into a flour.
+This recipe for curly dock seed crackers sounds pretty tasty!

 While berries won’t typically grow during the winter, there are some that will continue to hang on through ice and snow.
 Once they freeze they will usually get mushy, but can still be used for jams, syrups, or sauces.